wso2-incubator/iot-server-appliances/Arduino Robot/PC_Clients/README.md

 -----------------
 * **PythonTestClients** : *Seperate test clients to test each of the two main operations mentioned above:*
 	- **sendControl.py**: Test motion control of the robot according to signals sent from the keyboard.

-	- **PublishDirectToBAM**: Test client & required libraries to recieve and publish sensor-data (from the robot) directly to BAM
+	- **PublishDirectToBAM**: Test client & required libraries to recieve and publish sensor-data (from the robot) directly to BAM.

-    - **PublishViaRESTEndPoint**: Test client to recieve and publish sensor-data to BAM by a REST call to the service in WSO2-AS
+    - **PublishViaRESTEndPoint**: Test client to recieve and publish sensor-data to BAM by a REST call to the service in WSO2-AS.

 * **PythonRobotController** : *Final python client to be run with both robot operations put together:*
-	- **DirectPublishClient**: Final client with sensor-data being directly published to WSO2-BAM
+	- **DirectPublishClient**: Final client with sensor-data being directly published to WSO2-BAM.

-    - **RESTPublishClient**: Final client with sensor-data being published via a REST call to the service at WSO2-AS
+    - **RESTPublishClient**: Final client with sensor-data being published via a REST call to the service at WSO2-AS.